khachapuris/clic/README.md

 1. Make sure you have Python installed
 2. `cd` to a place where you decide to keep the source code
 3. Use `git clone` to copy the git repository to your computer.
-4. Create a symbolic link to `src/cli.py` in your execution path.<br>
+4. Create a symbolic link to `src/cli.py` in your execution path.
 Here's an example for Linux:
 ```bash
 ln -s ./clic/src/cli.py ~/.local/bin/clic